To appeal to us, you can write or email us.

-Whatever your complaint we will always try to come back to you within 20 working days of receiving responses from the transport company.
-We cannot give a deadline to the transport company for them to respond to us.
+London TravelWatch will always try to come back to you within 10 working days of receiving responses from the transport company.
+However, we cannot give a deadline to the transport company for them to respond to us.

-There are a number of circumstances where we will not be able to help you.
+Here are a number of circumstances where we will not be able to help you.

 How we work

 If you ask us to look into your complaint about a transport company, we will review your issues impartially before deciding if we can help.

 - Handled your complaint in a timely manner

 - Answered all the questions you have raised in your complaint

 - Gave factual and accurate information

 - Was clear and easy to understand

 - Offered, where appropriate, an apology or amount of compensation/refund within industry guidelines.

 Beyond London TravelWatch

 If you are unsatisfied with the response from us and contact us again, we will review your complaint.
-In this review we will consider:

 - Whether we have dealt with your case appropriately and within our timescales

-• Any other new information which could affect your complaint
+- Any other new information which could affect your complaint

 If you are still not happy with how we have handled your case, you can also:

-- contact London TravelWatch's Chief Executive outlining the reasons for your dissatisfaction.
+- Contact London TravelWatch's Chief Executive outlining the reasons for your dissatisfaction.
 The Chief Executive will investigate to ensure the internal processes have been followed but will not reinvestigate the original complaint.